As the world looks to wind energy to power future generations, the demand for sustainable, powerful blades has accelerated.

 The blade’s light textile body and longer shape allows it to harvest more wind than ever before, and a modular structure provides adaptability for any weather conditions.
 ACT Blade have incorporated the same technology used to create the fastest boat in the world – the America’s cup yacht – into their designs, and it could cut the cost of energy production by 9%.

-ACT Blades are made from recycled carbon fibre, which means:
+ACT blades are made from recycled carbon fibre, which means:

-Now, as part of an Innovate UK-funded project, ORE Catapult is working alongside the Lightweight Manufacturing Centre (LMC) and Advanced Manufacturing Research Centre (AMRC), part of the High Value Manufacturing (HVM) Catapult, to support ACT Blade to develop and bring the blade to market.
+Now, as part of an Innovate UK-funded project, ORE Catapult is working alongside the Lightweight Manufacturing Centre (LMC) and Advanced Manufacturing Research Centre (AMRC), part of the High Value Manufacturing (HVM) Catapult, to support ACT Blade develop and bring the blade to market.